outdoteth/caviar/README.md

 # Caviar

-Caviar is a fully on-chain NFT AMM.
+Caviar is a fully on-chain NFT AMM that allows you to trade every NFT in a collection (from floors to superrares).
+You can also trade fractional amounts of each NFT too.
-Designed with a heavy emphasis on composability, flexibility and usability.
+It's designed with a heavy emphasis on composability, flexibility and usability.

 ## Getting started